List of characters in the Breaking Bad franchise: Mike Ehrmantraut

 Mike remains as Gus's trusted associate by the time of Breaking Bad, helping to keep Walter and Jesse in line after Jesse kills Gale, and coming up with a plan to drive a rift between Walter and Jesse.
 Eventually, Gus trusts Jesse enough to bring him and Mike to Mexico as part of Gus's plan to kill Don Eladio and other cartel members.
 Mike is critically wounded and forced to stay in Mexico to heal.
 During this time, Walter convinces Jesse to help Walter get revenge on Gus, and Jesse's information enables Walter to lure Gus into a fatal trap.
 Mike hears of Gus's death and races back to Albuquerque to furiously confront Walter and Jesse.
-Mike reminds them that to maintain secrecy, Gus had been discreetly paying off several members of Gus's organization.
+Mike reminds them that, to maintain secrecy, Gus had been discreetly paying off several members of Gus's organization.
 Walter starts a new meth production system with Jesse and Mike as full partners, and Mike uses part of his share to continue to pay off the members of Gus's old organization.
 After Todd kills a child during a methylamine heist, Mike and Jesse sell their share of the methylamine, but Mike promises to use part of his profit to continue paying off Gus's old crew.
-The DEA connects Mike to Heisenberg, and before Mike can flee, Walter tries to obtain the names of Gus's old organization from Mike so Walter can have them killed.
-Mike refuses and chides Walter, leading Walter to shoot him, but before Mike dies Walter says he realized too late that he could have gotten the names from Lydia.
+The DEA connects Mike to Heisenberg and, before Mike can flee, Walter tries to obtain the names of Gus's old organization from Mike so Walter can have them killed.
+Mike refuses and chides Walter, leading Walter to shoot him, but before Mike dies Walter says he realized too late he could have gotten the names from Lydia.